On Russian Roulette Estimates for Bayesian Inference with Doubly-Intractable Likelihoods: Experimental Evaluation

+Approximately 5\% of estimates were negative when using roulette truncation and 10\% when using Poisson truncation; however, using the correction in equation~\eqref{eqMCsign}, expectations with respect to the posterior still converge to the correct values.
+If we had opted to implement the geometric series construction of Section~\ref{secgeo} in order to reduce the number of negative estimates, we have available only a naive upper bound for the partition function corresponding to setting all spins to $+$1.
+This bound is very loose and therefore impractical, as the series converges very slowly.
+Hence, the availability of a method to deal with negative estimates frees us from atrocious upper bounds that would explode the asymptotic variance of the chains.

-If a smaller number of temperature levels or importance samples are used in the estimates $\hat{\cal Z}(\beta)$, then some sticking is seen in the trace.
-This is due to an overestimation of the likelihood, which means it is difficult for a subsequent proposal to be accepted.
-The lower the variance of the density estimates, the less severe the problem.
-The autocorrelation functions (Figure~\ref{fig:IsingACF}) and the effective sample size (Table~\ref{IsingTable}) of both Russian Roulette and Poisson truncation outperform the approximate and exact Exchange algorithm in this example and are comparable to the exact implementation; of course it is possible to improve the performance of our algorithm by using more computation, whereas this is not possible with the Exchange algorithm.
+The autocorrelation functions (Figure~\ref{figIsingACF}) and the effective sample size (Table~\ref{IsingTable}) of both Russian Roulette and Poisson truncation outperform the approximate and exact Exchange algorithm in this example and are comparable to the exact implementation; of course, it is possible to improve the performance of our algorithm by using more computation, whereas this is not possible with the Exchange algorithm.
 It should be noted that the Exchange algorithm in this guise is less computationally intensive.
-However, it becomes impossible to perfectly sample as the size of the lattice increases, whereas our algorithm can still be implemented, albeit with considerable computational expense.
+However, it becomes impossible to perfectly sample as the size of the lattice increases, whereas our algorithm can still be implemented, albeit with\vadjust{\goodbreak} considerable computational expense.
 Note that even at this small lattice size, the approximate version of Exchange looks noticeably less stable.

-We have further experimented on larger lattices, for example we have used both the Exchange algorithm and our methodology to carry out inference over a $40\times 40$ grid.
-At this size it is not possible to use the matrix transfer method to run an `exact' chain.
-Sequential Monte Carlo (SMC) was used to estimate ${\cal Z }_i(\theta)$ at each iteration in the Roulette implementation.
+We have further experimented on larger lattices, for example, we have used both the Exchange algorithm and our methodology to carry out inference over a $40\times40$ grid.
+At this size it is not possible to use the matrix transfer method to run an ``exact'' chain.
+Sequential Monte Carlo (SMC) was used to estimate ${\mathcal Z }_i(\theta)$ at each iteration in the Roulette implementation.
 The estimates of the means and the standard deviations from both methods again agreed well (to the third or fourth decimal place).
-We have also carried out inference over a $60\times 60$ grid, however it is no longer possible to perfectly sample at this size, particularly for parameter values near the critical value.
+We have also carried out inference over a $60\times60$ grid; however, it is no longer possible to perfectly sample at this size, particularly for parameter values near the critical value.